August 9, 2019; Shelterforce

 NPQ’s Kori Kanayama recently wrote on the creativity of arts nonprofits aiming to heal trauma: “Nonprofits dedicated to reuniting, through the arts, divided people and societies that experienced trauma, such as Global Arts Corps (GAC), can play a special role in such environments by bringing opposing groups together, helping them heal through creating and performing a play.”
 GAC partners with local nonprofits and community members to help create a more inclusive space for a more diverse audience.

 Informal healing spaces like these create that vital sense of community, belonging, and understanding.
 And it is important that those spaces be created, planned, and facilitated by community members.
 In the face of this kind of trauma, it’s not the place of outsiders to dictate how to heal or how to deal.
 What’s needed is a safe, sometimes creative space. to feel as if they belong.
-As Shelterforce so wonderfully puts it, “Everyone deserves to experience the connection, healing, dignity, and joy of belonging.”
+As Asare puts it so wonderfully, “Everyone deserves to experience the connection, healing, dignity, and joy of belonging.”